Draggha/Klendathu/README.md

 Klendathu
 =========

 A simple web app to document test cases.
-For now it's just an opportunity for me to test vert.x.
+For now it's just an opportunity for me to test vert.x and some other goodies.

 ##"It's an ugly planet.
 A BUG planet!"